omnipenguin/jrevolver/README.md

 # Intent

-To build a flexible and robust mock data generation tool that can be easily be plugged into many different testing pipelines across multiple teams.
+To build a flexible and robust mock data generation tool that can be easily be plugged into many different testing pipelines.
-Engineering needs

-jRevolver gives engineers a way to:
+# Features

     Combine JSON files – includes files within other files Define multiple possible values for a single JSON key